ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Vehicles no longer disappear on P2 dismount if P1 is not nearby
 * Some segments where a vehicle is required will not have enough distance to cause a respawn (add 2x vehicles)
 * Spawners / Worms work properly
+* Culling issue for P2's screen when near force-fields / or near Vacuum effect (effect removed)
+* Circus Park Hero Mission counts P2's rings

 ## Other Known Issues (Not planned to be fixed)
-* P2 spawns according to nukkoro2.inf initially fine, but on restart seems to occasionally be off by +-5 - +-20 (stage dependent, game bug).
+* P2 spawns according to nukkoro2.inf initially fine, but on restart seems to occasionally be off by +-5 - +-20 (stage dependent, game bug)
-* Culling issue on Final Haunt for P2's screen when near force-fields
 * Item Bubbles / Hint Bubbles content render based on P1's relative location

 ## Bonus Roadmap